uncenter/uncenter.dev/src/posts/thoughts-on-eleventy.md

 Neither of the first two results are recent- the videos in Bryan Robinson's tutorial series were produced between May and September of 2019, almost three years ago.
 And the 11ty Rocks! video was published over two years ago as of last month.
 And the often-recommended [Learn Eleventy from Scratch](https://learneleventyfromscratch.com/) tutorial is sadly plastered with warnings of outdated content.

-{% image "images/thoughts-on-eleventy/eleventy-from-scratch-warning.png", "The mentioned outdated content warning is the first thing seen on the Learn Eleventy from Scratch website." %}
+{% image "images/thoughts-on-eleventy/eleventy-from-scratch-warning.png", "The mentioned outdated content warning is the first thing seen on the Learn Eleventy from Scratch website, a scary red banner discouraging new users from using the tutorial." %}

 Furthermore, none of those are official Eleventy resources.
 My conclusion from all this is this: